Last Updated on July 17, 2020 by Nikki @ OutofYourComfortZone

 In other words, if there’s some great global catastrophe that destroys our ability to grow food around the globe…the hope is that we’ll have a backup thanks to Svalbard’s year-round permafrost that keeps the seeds protected, and since Svalbard is so far from everything else (including the potential catastrophe).

 Countries from around the world can store their seeds for free.
-So far, Syria (whose own seed bank and overall agricultural system were destroyed by the civil war) is the only country who has requested a withdrawal of their seeds.
+So far, Syria (whose own seed bank and overall agricultural system were destroyed by the civil war) is the only country that has requested a withdrawal of their seeds.

 If you want to visit the Global Seed Vault (just from the outside, unfortunately, you can’t visit the interior), it is possible to walk there from Longyearbyen if you’re willing to rent a rifle.
 Otherwise, the Longyearbyen and surrounding area tour with SvalbardBuss is a good option to see the Seed Vault as well as some other interesting areas.